 “Individual actions matter.
 As I say in my book, we don’t need to be experts (or have superpowers) to make change happen.
 So, for example if 100,000 25-year olds, decided never to buy plastic-bottled water again, that would save around 86,000 tonnes of carbon-dioxide emissions.
 That’s the equivalent to the amount generated from powering over 10,000 homes a year.
 And that’s from taking just one simple action.”

-Supermarkets and retailers need us; without us buying their products, they can’t exist.
+Supermarkets and retailers need us.
 Never underestimate how important you are to them and how, in fact, you have all the power.
 If you want refillable groceries in your supermarkets, tell them and get all your friends to tell them.
-If you want them to stop using palm oil, make sure they know you’re not going to spend your money in their stores until they do.
-If there’s a few hundred thousand of you saying the same thing, they will have to listen or risk losing customers.Using consumerism as a tool for change
+If there’s a few hundred thousand of you saying the same thing, they will have to listen or risk losing customers.Natalie Fee – How to Save the World for Free

 Do you think COVID-19 is going to shock society into living more sustainably?